thexhr/dtoggle/README.md

 Usage
 -----

-1. Clone the repository and copy dtoogle to a location in your `$PATH`
+1. Clone the repository and copy dtoggle to a location in your `$PATH`
+2. Use the -N option and stop reading OR
-2. Open the file in a text editor, look for the `choose_profile()` function and change the profiles to your needs or add new ones.
+3. Open the file in a text editor, look for the `choose_profile()` function and change the profiles to your needs or add new ones.
 I included my profiles for home, work and projector.
-In order to get the names of the displays, connect them and run `dtoogle -m`.
+In order to get the names of the displays, connect them and run `dtoggle -m`.
 Look for the strings that say "connected".
 Add the name of your internal display to `INTERN` and all names of your external displays to `EXTERN[0]` up to `EXTERN[n]`.
-Note: The order of the extries is important, i.e. entry number n is either left of right (depending on the option) of number (n+1)!
+Note: The order of the entries is important, i.e. entry number n is either left of right (depending on the option) of number (n+1)!

 ```bash
 function choose_profile()